arosenmund/defcon_31_ad_good_bad_lolWut/1_ad_credential_grabbing/3_advanced_credential_grabbing/README.md

 Some examples of these techniques are what we will cover here and in the other adanced modules.

 1. From the Lighteater (Attacker Box), RDP into the TWORIVERS (client) with the local administrator account.
 TWORIVERS\Administrator:Summerishere@2023!
+2. Ensure windows defender is turned back on. `Set-MpPreference -DisableRealtimeMonitoring 1`
 2. Open an Administrative powershell terminal.
 3. Change directory `cd c:\Users\Public\Desktop\LAB_FILES\assets`
 4. Unzip the custom-procdump folder.